 Crucial NTA Regulations Concerning JEE Main 2026 Exam Centres

 On the day of the exam, students must adhere to the explicit instructions provided by NTA regarding the JEE Main 2026 exam centres.
-Students must adhere to and take care of the following rules:
+The following guidelines must be followed by students:

 -

-The exam centres are distributed by NTA on a first-come, first-served basis.
-Therefore, when it comes to assigning the exam centres that the candidates have selected, there is no injustice.
+NTA assigns exam locations on a first-come, first-served basis.
+As a result, there is no injustice when it comes to allocating the exam locations that the candidates have chosen.

 -